suleimana/sjsws/README.md

 	- stop: stop the service by killing the PID.

-	- restart: restart configured service by stop and then starting the service again.
+	- restart: restart the configured service by stopping and then starting the service again.

-	- pid: print the PID for service.
+	- pid: print the PID for the configured service.

 Going Through the Example
 --------
-The examples folder, contains sample java program(HelloPrintJob) with with SJSWS files which be used to create service scrip.
+The examples folder contains sample java program (HelloPrintJob) with SJSWS files which can be used to create a service script.

 ```
 .